cDreyer00/unity-builder/README.md

 # Overview
-This software automates the build process for Unity projects.
+This is a server application that automates the build process for Unity projects.
 At given instructions, the server will download data from a Unity project Git repository, execute a background process to make a build, and export it to a Google Drive folder.

 # Dependencies
 Before running this software, make sure that you have the following dependencies installed on your machine: